 On its [Libya's] borders dwell the Garamantians, a lightly clad, agile tribe of tent-dwellers subsisting mainly by the chase.
 (Lucian of Samosata, Dipsas the Thirst-Snake, Ch.
 2, translated by Fowler, p.
 27)

 Archaeologists have uncovered a different picture by demonstrating that they had permanent settlements which were supported by advanced irrigation techniques.
-Excavations at Garama has revealed a dynamic trade centre with a population of around 10,000.
+Excavations at Garama have revealed a dynamic trade centre with a population of around 10,000.

 Mediterranean amphorae containing olive oil and wine as well as imported pottery attest to frequent trade with the Roman Empire.
 Further evidence of Roman influences comes in the form of Roman-style marble, concrete, and wine presses.
 Most striking, however, is the presence of a large mausoleum with very clear architectural inspiration from its Roman counterparts.